Why take a family wildlife holiday?

 Tour Leaders – carefully selected to engage and stimulate young people (rather than act as babysitters!), only using local leaders because they have in-depth local knowledge about wildlife and culture.

-Responsible Travel – Please see About Us -Responsible Travel
+Responsible Travel – to learn more see About Us -Responsible Travel

-Our family safari holidays take place in East and Southern Africa.
-They offer a great mix of African adventure, magnificent wildlife, unique accommodation, fascinating and fun cultural exchanges plus either the tropical spice island of Zanzibar or the coastal resort of Swakopmund to round off a perfect family adventure holiday to Africa.
+Our family safari holidays take place in Africa and offer a great mix of African adventure, magnificent wildlife, unique accommodation, fascinating and fun cultural exchanges, plus either the tropical spice island of Zanzibar or the coastal resort of Swakopmund to round off a perfect family adventure holiday.

 With its dense rainforests, tropical beaches and mysterious jungle valleys, Borneo is the perfect place to spot exotic wildlife.
 On our family adventure holiday here we visit the famous Orang-utan Rehabilitation Centre at Sepilok, which teaches survival skills to orphaned apes so they can be re-introduced into the wild.
 We also cruise down the Kinabatangan River in search of proboscis monkeys, macaques, hornbills, otters and elephants, to name just a few! .